zulfadz/the-plain/_posts/2022-06-06-finite-difference-derivation.md

 How are these formulas derived, and how to generalize to third, fourth or higher-order derivatives?

-We only need to know two things: Taylor's rule
+We only need to know two things: Taylor's series

 $$\begin{align*}
 f(x+a) &= f(x) + af^{\prime}(x) + \frac{a^{2}}{2!}f^{\prime\prime}(x) + \frac{a^{3}}{3!}f^{\prime\prime\prime}(x) \cdots \\